ryanmitchell/docs-1/content/collections/pages/collections.md

 This will prevent collections from automatically adding a slug field.

 :::tip
 Since Statamic stores entries as files, it uses the slug for the filename.
-If you disable slugs, it will use the ID instead. (e.g. `my-entry.md` vs. `123.md`)
+If you disable slugs, it will use the ID instead. (e.g. `123.md` instead of `my-entry.md`)
 :::

 ## Dates

-If your collection requires a date, as they often do, you can decide how Statamic uses it to control default visibility.
-For example, you can choose to have dates set in the future to be private (404), which effectively allows you to schedule their publish date.
+If your collection entries require a date — as they often do — you can decide how Statamic uses it to control visibility.
+For example, you can choose to have dates set in the future to be private (404), which allows you to schedule their publish date.

 Alternatively, you could have _past_ dates be private which would make entries act like "upcoming events" that disappear from a list when they're over.